Faithful Comfort

 FullSizeRender

 God has prepared us for this.
 We were made for joy with Him forevermore.
 We can start practicing to live in joy today.
 Maybe it’s hard for you also.
-I’m preaching to myself just as much as I want this for you too.
-This is about finding joy in the ordinary, everyday mundane and recovering lost beauty and a worshipful heart.
+This is about finding joy in the ordinary, everyday mundane- recovering lost beauty and a worshipful heart.

 Gifts that you wouldn’t necessarily think as gifts can be.
-For me, Jesse’s disabilities are a kind of gift.
+For me, my son’s disabilities are a kind of gift.
 He still carries a sense of wonder over the ordinary, because his learning of the outside world is just now emerging.
 I get to see the world through him with fresh eyes.
-His infectious laughter gets Jason and me every time.
-We just look at each other and grin thankful we get to be Jesse’s parents.
+His infectious laughter gets me and my husband every time.
+We just look at each other and grin, thankful we get to be his parents.
 The obstacles of not yet having more children have also been a gift of leaning close to the Lord, trusting Him even when I don’t understand.

 Our sense of beauty, innocence and joy was stolen in the Garden of Eden from the very first sin.
 We need to remember what it looks like and claim His goodness again.
 I don’t want to live the one life I have with cynicism and joylessness.
 That is a wasted life.